Additional affordable housing provision: quality report

 Affordable housing includes social rented housing that is provided by local authorities and registered social landlords as well as intermediate housing where prices or rents are above those of social rent but below market housing prices or rents.
 Figures include additional affordable housing units provided under schemes which may provide for stair-casing to full ownership as long as there are secure arrangements in place to ensure the recycling of capital receipts to provide replacement affordable housing.

-The additional affordable housing figures shown within this release includes those housing units leased to provide accommodation for homeless families where the lease is for more than a year.
-It should be noted however that these units do not fully conform to the TAN 2 definition in relation to the subsequent occupation once the lease has expired.
+The additional affordable housing figures also include housing units leased for more than one year to provide accommodation for homeless families.
+These units do not fully meet the TAN 2 definition in relation to the subsequent occupation once the lease has expired.

 The data collection was originally introduced to monitor the progress made towards the target to increase the supply of affordable homes in Wales by 6,500 by 2011 as set out in ‘One Wales’ the previous government strategy.

-In measuring progress, we have included social rented, intermediate rented and shared ownership units, delivered by registered social landlord, local authorities, and private sector providers.
-Figures also include housing units leased to provide accommodation for homeless families where the lease is for more than a year, although these units do not fully conform to the TAN 2 definition.
-The reported target figure excludes shared equity affordable units and is therefore lower than the total figure of additional affordable housing delivered.
+To measure progress, we include homes for social rent, intermediate rent and shared ownership units.
+These units are delivered by registered social landlord, local authorities, and private sector providers (referred to as ‘others’).
+The figures also include housing units leased for more than one year to provide accommodation for homeless families, although these units do not fully meet the TAN 2 definition.
+The reported target figure excludes shared equity affordable units.

 Previous target

-In September 2016, the current Welsh Government have announced the Programme ‘Taking Wales Forward 2016 -2021’ which includes a commitment to work in partnership to deliver an extra affordable homes 20,000 during 2016-21, including supporting construction of more than 6,000 homes through the Help to Buy scheme.
-Under the Help to Buy- Wales scheme, loans are available to buyers wishing to purchase a new-build property worth up to £300,000.
+In September 2016, the Welsh Government announced the Programme ‘Taking Wales Forward 2016 to 2021’ which included a commitment to work in partnership to deliver an extra 20,000 affordable homes during 2016 to 2021, including supporting construction of more than 6,000 homes through the Help to Buy scheme.
+Under the Help to Buy- Wales scheme, loans were available to buyers wishing to purchase a new-build property worth up to £300,000.

 In February 2018 the Welsh Government introduced two new schemes, Rent to Own – Wales and Shared Ownership – Wales, aimed at offering the opportunity of home ownership to households who can afford the monthly mortgage payments but do not have the level of deposit normally required to purchase a home.

 Under Rent to Own – Wales, aspiring buyers will pay market rents for new-build homes from participating housing associations, and will have the option to purchase these from the end of the second year of their rental period.
 Upon exercising the option to purchase, the aspiring buyer will be gifted an amount equivalent to 25% of the rent they have paid and 50% of any increase in the value of the home, to use as a mortgage deposit.
 This will help them to purchase the home that they are renting.
 Information on affordable housing units delivered via the new Rent to Own scheme-Wales are not included in the total additional affordable housing figures shown within this release as they do not fully conform with the TAN 2 definition.
-A breakdown of the Rent to Own – Wales figures has however been provided in Section 6 of the release.
+The deadline for participating landlords to submit schemes to Rent to Own was 31 March 2021.

 Users and uses